Seeking to represent: District 4 (Westside and parts of Southeast)

 Beyond policing, what measures would you take to improve public safety in Portland neighborhoods, and where would you get the money for it?

 Improving public safety takes many different types of professionals working together to respond when emergencies occur and prevent emergencies from occurring in the first place.
 Police are essential, but can’t do it alone.
-I led and championed essential community-based responses to public safety at the City like violence prevention programs, crime prevention through environmental design, and self-defense and personal safety training.
-I would invest much more robustly in these highly effective and inexpensive initiatives, which currently make up about $5m of Portland’s $560m public safety budget.
+I led and championed essential community-based responses to public safety at the city like violence prevention programs, crime prevention through environmental design, and self-defense and personal safety training.
+I would invest much more robustly in these highly effective and inexpensive initiatives, which currently make up about $5 million of Portland’s $560 million public safety budget.
 These investments pay for themselves by preventing crime and violence.